 - Develop a theoretical pathways approach to understanding interactions between social, technological and environmental dynamics in diverse local conditions

-- Link new theory with practical solutions by devising a suite of tools and methods to create more sustainable, socially just and favourable conditions for the poor
+- Link new theories with practical solutions by devising a suite of tools and methods to create more sustainable, socially just and favourable conditions for the poor

 - Influence policy and generate new debate by engaging with diverse local and global audiences to help make change happen

-- Train a generation of junior researchers, Masters’ students, PhD students and postdoctoral fellows in the STEPS Centre’s concepts, methods and approaches
+- Train a new generation of junior researchers, Masters’ students, PhD students and postdoctoral fellows in the STEPS Centre’s concepts, methods and approaches.